 Turn-off Delay.
 The turn-off delay is the time between the input trigger for SLEEP or DPSLP Mode being asserted and when each output starts to turn off.
-Each output's turn-off delay is configured via its I2C bit OFF_DE-LAY.
+Each output's turn-off delay is configured via its I2C bit OFF_DELAY.
 Turn-off delays can be changed after the IC is powered on, but they are volatile and reset to the factory defaults when power is recycled.

 Softstart Time.
 The softstart time is the time it takes an output to ramp from 10% to 90% to its programmed voltage.
-Each output's softstart time is configured separately via its I2C softstart bits.
+Each output's softstart time is configured separately via its I2C bit SST.
 Softstart times can be changed after the IC is powered on, but they are volatile and reset to the factory defaults when power is recycled.

 Output Voltage.
 Each buck's output voltage is programmed via its I2C bits Bx VSET0 and Bx VSET1.
-Note that in all conditions Bx VSET0 must be programmed to a higher voltage than Bx VSET1, Buck2 regulates to its B2_VSET0 voltage in ACTIVE mode.
-It can be programmed to regulate to B2 VSET1 in DVS mode, SLEEP state or by a GPIO input.
-Buck2 can change between B2 VSET0 and B2 VSET1 on-the-fly.
-Buck1/3 cannot change between Bx VSET0 and Bx SET1 on-the-fly.
+Buck2 regulates to its B2 VSET0 voltage in ACTIVE mode.
+It can be programmed to regulate to B2_VSET1 in DVS mode, SLEEP state, or by a GPIO input.
+Buck2 can change between B2_VSET0 and B2_VSET1 onthe-fly.
+Buck1/3 cannot change between Bx VSET0 and Bx_SET1 on-the-fly.
 Typically, Buck1/3 operate at the Bx VSET0 voltage.
 If a system requires two different voltage options, a GPIO can be programmed as a voltage pinstrap input.
 The pinstrap input must be set before the output is enabled.
 The pinstrap input cannot be changed while the converter is running.
 If the input is a logic L, Buck1/3 operates from Bx VSET0 and if the input is a logic H, Buck1/3 operate from VSET1.
 This polarity can be reversed.
-The LDOs only have a single register, LDOx VSET, to set their output voltage.
+The LDOs only have a single register, LDOx_VSET, to set their output voltage.